Hiawatha Lake Underpass

 • Sidewalks.

-It is being redesigned to a create a safer and more comfortable area for pedestrians.
-As part of this redesign, the City is working with an artist team.
+It was redesigned to a create a safer and more comfortable area for pedestrians.
+As part of this redesign, the City worked with an artist team.

-The team includes four artists.
-They are designing and fabricating a 5,200 square foot mural on underpass walls.
+The team included four artists.
+They designed and fabricated a 6,200 square foot mural on underpass walls.

 Goals

-The goals for the public art project are:
+The goals for the public art project were to:

 • Enhance the underpass walls through a bright, bold and detailed public artwork.